DamoM73/turtle_vid_tute/lesson_3.md

 PRIMM:

-- *Predict* what you think will happen, and then *run* the code.
+- **Predict** what you think will happen, and then **run** the code.
 Did it do what you predicted?
-- *Investigate* the code by changing aspect of the code.
+- **Investigate** the code by changing aspect of the code.

-### Using penup() and pendown()
+### Using `penup` and `pendown`

-Now that we have a border around out our drawing, but there is this annoying line where the turtle move from the centre of the window to the border.
+Now we have a border around our drawing, but there is this annoying line where the turtle moves from the centre of the window to the border.
 Luckily we can get rid of it.

 <img style="border:1px solid black" align="left" src="./assets/penup.png">

-When we write, we do not leave trailing lines because we simply lift our pen up and moving.
-We then put our pen back down on the paper to keep writing.
-Well, turtle can do the same this with its `penup()` and `pendown()` commands.
+When we write, we do not leave trailing lines because we simply lift our pen up to move.
+We then put our pen back down to keep writing.
+Well, turtle can do the same this with its `penup` and `pendown` functions.

 Change you code by adding the code below on lines `13`, `15`, `19`, and `21`

 ```python
 import turtle